swartanian/OptumHsaSaveItExport/README.md

 * manualLogin - you will be responsible for logging in and getting the browser to the optum site and HSA Save-it piggybank url
 * basicLogin - you will be responsible for authenticating with SSO and clicking Yes/No to staying logged in

+## Results
+The results are saved in a csv in the same directory as the exe

+There is one csv which is written at the very end: "OptumHsaSaveIt_yyyyMMdd-HHmmss.csv" and is newly created with each run.

+Each attachment is also stored in the same directory with the format \[Date of service as yyyyMMdd\]_Optum ID_Health Plan ID_Service For_Vendor/Provider